 Many fail to realize the impact taxes have on their overall financial picture.
 While taxes seem insignificant when examined on a case-by-case basis, they add up to a colossal amount of money over time.

 Let’s take the example of an individual who makes $20 million annually.
 While an income tax difference of 2% may not sound substantial, it adds up to $400,000 annually.
 That money can be reinvested, put towards a retirement fund, or stored in a trust fund for your children.
 Following the right tax strategies for high-income earners in 2022 can reframe your financial picture.

 After reading our example of a $20 million earner, you may be wondering if you’re classified as a high-income earner.
 While tax optimization is a worthwhile pursuit for people of all income levels, this guide is geared towards individuals making $500,000 or more annually.
 These strategies have no upper cutoff, meaning that whether you’re making $550,000 or $40 million annually, you stand to benefit!

 Our tax strategies for high-income earners include:

-Contributing to an HSA is a great tax planning strategy because they offer three tax advantages:
+A health savings account (HSA) is a basic tax planning strategy that’s easy to execute.
+HSAs offer three tax advantages: